 YouTube announced that in 2010 our world wide population watched a total of 700 billion YouTube videos.
 That’s 700,000,000,000 views with 6,887,400,000 people (at the time of writing).
 Or just over 100 movies per Earth citizen.
 In 2010 the Internet penetration rate further grew to 28,7 % to about 1,966,514,816 people on June 30, 2010, twice as much as in 2007.
 That means nearly 2 billion people watched 700 billion movies, or an average of just over 354 movies a year each.
 Excluding countries where YouTube is forbidden (like China, 420 million Internetters) or where it is not yet available, that’s well over one video a day per Earth citizen with access to YouTube. » More: A video a day – amazing online numbers for 2010

-by Douglas Adams in 'Mostly Harmless' (1992) - My other online activities
+by Douglas Adams, 'The Hitchhiker's Guide to the Galaxy' (1979) - My other online activities

 - Categories